2018 List of Haunted Houses in Pittsburgh / Western PA

-Here is the complete list of haunted houses in Pittsburgh, updated for the 2017 Halloween season!
+Here is the complete list of haunted houses in Pittsburgh, PA and nearby areas.
+Updates for the 2018 Halloween season are now underway!
 This list includes hayrides, trails and other Halloween attractions across western Pennsylvania.
 There are plenty in the Pittsburgh area to choose from, ranging from basic haunted houses with simple Halloween decorations to hayrides, to full-scale festivals with bonfires, bands and concessions.
 Some of these attractions are OK for kids, but be sure to visit the haunted house’s website to determine if they are kid friendly.

-Each year, the haunted house attractions in the area seem to open earlier and earlier each year.
+Each year, the haunted house attractions in the area seem to open earlier and earlier in the season.
 Many are opening in September and stretching through the first few weeks of November.
 As the attractions become more sophisticated and complex, they are extending the season.
 September is a great time to head out since the weather is warmer, but if you prefer the chill of the October night air, there are even more options for you.

-ScareHouse is open on select dates from mid September through early November.
+ScareHouse is open on select dates from 9/14/18 through early 11/3/18.
+“Behind the Scenes” tickets are available for 9/30/18, and the annual “Turn Out the Lights” night will be held on 11/3/18.
 Tickets and more information available from www.scarehouse.com.

 118 Locust Street, Etna, PA 15223